complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/information.md

 #### Don't

 {: .bad-practices}
-- Resist overloading the Interface with text and instead consider using other asset types to communicate information to your participants.
+- Resist overloading the Interface with text and instead consider using other resource types to communicate information to your participants.